l i f e c a p i t a l

 Result

-The methodology brings together education, communities, and business around a common idea: the development of people as a valuable resource.
+The methodology brings together education, communities, and business around a common idea: developing people's ability to manage resources effectively.

 Image Not Found